 Thanksgiving is a magical time to cozy up with family and work together to make a scrumptious meal.
-A Learning Tower, or Kitchen Helper Stool, is can be useful for cooking with a little one who can stand so that they can participate at your level.
-Here are two of our favorite kid-friendly Thanksgiving recipes and a few other ideas to help include your little one in preparations:
+A Learning Tower, or Kitchen Helper Stool, is useful for cooking with a little one who can stand so that they can participate at your level.
+Here are two of our favorite kid-friendly Thanksgiving recipes and a few other ideas to help include your little one in preparations.

 1. Make Applesauce

 A yummy and healthy Thanksgiving dessert for kids!